coralproject/design/README.md

 Gather requirements, research, KPI’s, and a wish list of features.

 **User Research & Analysis**
-Identify user needs, frustrations and behaviors through exploratory research and model them.
+Identify user needs, frustrations and behaviors through exploratory research, and then model them.

 **Information Architecture**
-Define the navigation, taxonomy, terminology, metadata, findability and searchability.
+Define the navigation, taxonomy, terminology, metadata, findability, and searchability.

 **Interaction Design**
-Create the interaction model, flows and prototypes.
+Create the interaction model, flows, and prototypes.

 **Content Strategy**
-Content planning, development and management.
+Content planning, development, and management.

 **Visual Design**
-Define the brand, identity, color palette and type.
+Define the brand, identity, color palette, and type.

 **Usability**
-Planning and running cognitive evaluations around ease of use and learnability.
+Planning and running cognitive evaluations around ease of use, and learnability.

 **User Testing**
 Attitudinal and behavioral evaluations of hypotheses.